Teaching With Documents Lesson Plan:

 how people living through World War I learned about events.
 What technologies

 existed at the time, and who controlled them?
 How important were photographs

 to the American public during World War I relative to today?

 Copy and distribute the seven photographs that are featured documents.
-(For more photographs of the 369th Infantry, in ARC type "369th regiment or African Americans in World War I".
+(For more photographs of the 369th Infantry, in the online catalog type "369th regiment or African Americans in World War I".